-The AGM-183 Air-Launched Rapid Response Weapon is expected to leverage DARPA technology to develop an air-launched hypersonic glide vehicle prototype capable of travelling at speeds up to Mach 20 at a range of approximately 575 miles.
-Despite testing delays due to technical challenges, ARRW completed a successful flight test in June 2019 and is expected to complete flight tests in FY2022.
+The AGM-183 Air-Launched Rapid Response Weapon is expected to leverage DARPA's Tactical Boost Glide technology to develop an air-launched hypersonic glide vehicle prototype capable of travelling at average speeds of between Mach 6.5 and Mach 8 at a range of approximately 1,000 miles.
+Despite testing delays due to technical challenges, ARRW successfully completed a "captive carry" test flight in June 2019; its first free-flight test failed in April 2021.
 The Air Force has requested \$382 million for ARRW in FY2021-up from \$286 million in the FY2020 request and appropriation-and \$581 million across the FYDP, with no funds requested beyond FY2022.
-ARRW is a project under the Air Force's Hypersonics Prototyping Program Element, which is intended to demonstrate concepts "to [enable] leadership to make informed strategy and resource decisions ... for future programs."
+ARRW is a project under the Air Force's Hypersonics Prototyping Program Element,